By Cradle & Tonic

 Baby hygiene

-1. Wash your hands before you change your baby's diaper to reduce the risk of infection
+1. Wash your hands before you change your baby's nappy to reduce the risk of infection

 2. Gather your new nappy, any nappy skin ointment, wipes, and a disposable bag or have a trash can nearby